darentanDZ/darentanDZ.github.io/_posts/2017-10-17-3_Simple_Steps_to_Buy_the_Samsung_Galaxy_S8_for_RM900_off_Its_Official_Price_!.md

 ![Samsung Galaxy S8 Out of the Box](/images/17102017/1.jpg)

 # Introduction
 A few weeks ago, I got the Samsung Galaxy S8 and am loving it ever since.
 It is worth every single cent with its main highlight being that beautiful, bezelless, sexy-licious screen and finally a phone that keeps up to speed with me.
 Many have been asking me why did I upgrade so suddenly.
 Well, its because I found a way to get it for RM889 less than its Official Retail Price of RM3299 at RM2410.
 I was pretty sceptical of it at first, thinking it was impossible or it was  a scam but it’s as real as it can get.
 It’s a Brand New in Box Samsung S8 with 1 Year Original Warranty by Samsung Malaysia Electronics(SME).
 Right now, you can get it at an even cheaper price.
-Here’s how you can get you own for RM900 less in 3 simple steps:
+Here’s how you can get your own for RM900 less in 3 simple steps:

 <br />
 {% include in-article-ads-1.html %}